ericcombiolab/LRTK/README.md

 |-WhiteList
 |-Uniqness_map
 ```
 In addition, we provide multiple example linked-read sequencing data to run LRTK.
-We have included the small data sets (FQs) in github and stored the large data sets on Zenodo  (https://zenodo.org/record/6792169) to generate the HTML report.
+We have included the small data sets (FQs) and the large data sets (LargeFQs) on Zenodo  (https://zenodo.org/record/6792169).
+The small data set can be used to quickly test raw read analysis module only.
+The Large data set can be used to test all the functions and generate a demo report for the WGS function.
 ```
 example
 |-FQs/